 Europe's longest-serving ruler, he has maintained a Soviet-style grip on Belarus for decades through political repression and alignment with Russia.

-Alexander Lukashenko emerged from the managerial ranks of a Soviet collective farm to become the defining political figure of post-Soviet Belarus.
-Elected in 1994 as an anti-corruption outsider promising stability, he swiftly consolidated power, extending his term through referendums and suppressing political opposition.
-His rule is characterized by the preservation of a state-controlled economy, Soviet-era symbolism, and a pervasive security apparatus.
-While providing a measure of economic continuity for some, his regime is marked by the systematic jailing of rivals, censorship of independent media, and violent crackdowns on protests, most notably following the disputed 2020 election.
-His foreign policy has been one of deep dependency on and alliance with Russia, though he has occasionally played a delicate balancing act with the West.
-The 2022 Russian invasion of Ukraine, launched partly from Belarusian territory, further cemented his role as Vladimir Putin's principal European ally, isolating his country and entrenching his authoritarian system.
+Alexander Lukashenko has held the presidency of Belarus since 1994.
+Elected as an anti-corruption outsider promising stability, he moved quickly to consolidate power, extending his term through referendums and suppressing political opposition.
+His rule preserved a state-controlled economy, Soviet-era symbolism, and a pervasive security apparatus.
+For some citizens, this provided economic continuity.
+For others, it meant systematic jailing of rivals, censorship of independent media, and violent crackdowns on protests, most notably following the disputed 2020 election.
+His foreign policy created deep dependency on and alliance with Russia, though he occasionally balanced relations with the West.
+The 2022 Russian invasion of Ukraine, launched partly from Belarusian territory, solidified his role as Vladimir Putin's principal European ally, isolating his country and entrenching his authoritarian system.

 1946–1964